 - Check the engine oil level about 5 minutes after a fully warmed engine is shut off.
 Checking the oil level while the vehicle is on level ground will improve the accuracy of the oil level reading.
-Add oil only when the level is at or below the ADD or MIN mark. - Check the windshield washer solvent and add if required.
+Add oil only when the - Check the windshield washer solvent and add if required.